Roger as a student at Castle Heights Military Academy

 Jon Roger Davis was born in Louisville, Kentucky on April 5 to Edwin and Virginia Davis.
-Roger and brothers Edwin Jr. and Brent, enjoyed a privileged childhood, spending summer vacations at the family farm in Bowling Green, KY, where Roger had his own Shetland pony, a prize pig, along with hunting woods and a corn and tobacco field where he loved to play 'cowboy.'
+Roger and brothers Edwin Jr. and Brent, enjoyed a privileged childhood, spending summer vacations at the family farm in Bowling Green, KY, where Davis had his own Shetland pony, a prize pig, along with hunting woods and a corn and tobacco field where he loved to play 'cowboy.'
 Roger attended grade school in Louisville, where his acting abilities surfaced early.
 At age 9, he played the Archbishop in Louisville's famed Children's Theater production of Mark Twain's "The Prince and the Pauper."
-Roger's high school years were spent in Lebanon, Tennessee, where he attended Castle Heights Military Academy.
+Davis's high school years were spent in Lebanon, Tennessee, where he attended Castle Heights Military Academy.
 He was a star on the debating team (winning an eight-state debating championship, as well as the National Forensic League's top award.)
-Davis lettered in cross-country, track and swimming, and graduated the school's second-highest ranking cadet, and one of six cadets selected to graduate Cum Honore.
+Roger lettered in cross-country, track and swimming.
+He graduated the school's second-highest ranking cadet, and was one of just six cadets selected to graduate Cum Honore.
 His name is permanently engraved in gold leaf on the wall of the academy's alumni association.
 Thereafter, Davis was accepted into the Ivy League's Columbia University in New York City.

-At the insistence of his father, a racehorse owner who doubted Roger's choice of an acting career ("When are you going to give up this foolishness and do something legitimate?" his father would ask him,) Davis was accepted at both Columbia and Harvard law schools, but decided to instead pursue a teaching fellowship opportunity to instruct two classes of freshman English and a short novel course at UCLA, right after graduation.
+At the insistence of his father, Edwin, a racehorse owner who doubted Roger's choice of an acting career ("When are you going to give up this foolishness and do something legitimate?" his father would ask him,) Davis was accepted at both Columbia and Harvard law schools, but decided to instead pursue a teaching fellowship opportunity to instruct two classes of freshman English and a short novel course at UCLA, right after graduation.
 He made the trip to California by bus with only $13 to his name.
-He supported himself by pumping gas and waiting tables--occasionally clocking 90 hours a week working the graveyard shift.
-While at UCLA, Davis worked on a master's degree in English (specifically 18th century literature) and wrote his thesis on Robert Frost.
+Roger supported himself by pumping gas and waiting tables--occasionally clocking 90 hours a week working the graveyard shift.
+While employed at UCLA, he worked on a master's degree in English (specifically, 18th century literature) and wrote his thesis on Robert Frost.

 ROGER'S ACTING CAREER TAKES OFF...

 Roger's professional acting debut came in 1962 on the Warner Bros.
 TV series, "The Gallant Men," shown on ABC.
-He played Private Roger Gibson in this World War II drama about the American campaign in Italy; it was initially directed by Roger's mentor at WB, Robert Altman.
+He played Private Roger Gibson in this World War II drama about the American campaign in Italy; it was initially directed by Davis's mentor at WB, Robert Altman.
 "The Gallant Men" ran until mid-1963.
-Meanwhile, Davis bought and redesigned and completed his first architectural renovation in 1962.
-He gutted and rebuilt a California home in Benedict Canyon.

 Next, Davis was asked to replace Ryan O'Neal in the retooled and shortened (30-minute) version of NBC-TV's first full-color show, the hour-long western series "Empire," which was renamed "Redigo."
 He accepted and stayed with the series until its cancellation in 1964.
 Roger had recently appeared in the movie, "PT109" in July, 1963, and in the cult-classic beach flick, "Ride the Wild Surf," starring Fabian, in August, 1964 (Roger first met actor Peter Duel at the movie's auditions; it was the first of many times their careers crossed paths.)
 Davis also did guest leads on an episode of "The Twilight Zone" in February, 1964 and on "Bonanza" in November, 1966.